justinknight93/Doolittle/README.md

 ### `load(script: string)`

-**Description**: Sets the script to be executed in the Duktape context.
+**Description**: Sets the script to be executed next when the current script ends.

 **Parameters**:
 - `script` (string): The JavaScript code as a string to be loaded.